 - Remove 3-4 balls at a time from the freezer, leaving the others in the freezer until ready to dip.

-- Dip the balls into the melted chocolate using two forks or a chocolate dipping fork.
-Shake off excess chocolate and place the coated balls back on the baking sheet.
+- Dip the balls into the melted chocolate using two forks or a dipping fork.
+Shake off excess chocolate and place the coated balls on the baking sheet.

 - Place the coated balls in the refrigerator to set for at least 30 minutes.

-- To create the swirl on top of peanut butter ball, add melted chocolate to a zipper plastic bag or plastic squeeze bottle and drizzle chocolate over top of set chocolate.
+- Add melted chocolate to a zipper plastic bag or plastic squeeze bottle and drizzle chocolate over the ball to create the swirl on top of the peanut butter ball.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.